Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: DRL-Convex Hybrid Solution for Efficient Edge-assisted Offloading

 \subsection{Convex Optimization for Split Point Selection}

-In this subsection, we first analyze the convexity of the optimization problem, followed by specifying the method for determining the optimal solution.
-Finally, based on the problem analysis, we provide insights on selecting emphasis values for users with varying computational capacities.
+In this subsection, {we first present the formulation of inner-layer optimization about $\mathbf{n}^*$}.
+Then, we analyze the convexity of the optimization problem, followed by specifying the method for determining the optimal solution.
+Finally, based on the problem analysis, we provide insights on selecting emphasis values, {$\alpha_i$}, for {individual} users with varying computational capacities.